-Present lecture at Winter Meeting following the year in which award is presented (e.g., 2019 winner will give a lecture at Winter Meeting 2020)
+Present lecture at Winter Meeting two years following the year in which award is presented (e.g., 2019 winner will give a lecture at Winter Meeting 2021)

 Serve on Awards committee for 2 years (e.g., the 2019 winner will participate in the selection of the 2020 and 2021 winners)

 Note: SWS pays transportation costs for the campus visit (up to $750 for domestic and up to $1500 for international) and the host campus provides room and board.

 2007 Evelyn Nakano Glenn